 Last year I briefly flirted with Ruby.
 I once infamously described Python as "Perl for grown-ups," and if that's true, then Ruby is the hot 20-something firecracker chick of your programming mid-life crisis.
 You've got nothing in common but damn the interfacing is great.
 Maturity is getting over it and coming back to the stable reliability and maintainability of Python once more

-But if Python is the language of the mature developer, than Django is that stage of midlife where life becomes way too complicated.
+But if Python is the language of the mature developer, then Django is that stage of midlife where life becomes way too complicated.
 (Studies indicate that 44 is "the worst year of life" for most people: kids, family, career, finances, professional, social and romantic obligations all pile on hard around this time, leaving most people too little time to think or plan for happiness.)

 I've been spending the day trying to port narrator, the program suite that runs my story site, from Ruby to Python.
 Ought to be easy, right?
 I decided to make it harder by porting it to Django instead.
 I have the data models, and they're great for Python.
 Easy to port.
 But I had to make it harder on myself, by trying to create containerized subsystems for my stuff: stories belong to authors, but authors might have series, series might have novels as well as stories, but there might be standalone novels, and you might have series so short and standalone that they go in your short story collection with an ident or something.
 This immediately suggested to me a database trick I know called modified preorder tree traversal, a technique in which allows you to store hierarchical information in a meaningful manner.
 There's even a pre-build MPTT script for Django unmysteriously named django-mptt.